 In Guatemala, CCS Spanish lessons are divided into levels based on your ability, and tailored to your needs.
 The first lesson is held in a typical classroom style, but then you'll have a chance to put your knowledge to the test.
-Your teacher will take you out into the community and challenge you to bargain for fruits, vegetables, and clothing in Spanish at a nearby underground market.
+Your teacher will take you out into the community and challenge you to bargain for fruits, vegetables, and clothing in Spanish at a nearby market.
 Just another awesome adventure to add to your list!

 Cook Guatemalan Cuisine

 Spend some time with Esperanza in the kitchen learning to make one of our Guatemalan favorites - anything from pounding your own tortillas to making your own Pepian (the national dish of Guatemala) or wrapping the Saturday tamales in banana leaves - you never know what delicious item is on the menu!